-Fortunately, one person take title as sole owner and later add the other partner’s name to the deed.
+Fortunately, one person can take the title as sole owner and later add the other partner’s name to the deed.
 But before you do this, consult an experienced real estate lawyer.
 Officially adding the other partner’s name to the deed might allow your mortgage lender to call in the loan, and in some areas, you may have to pay transfer taxes and fees to add a name to the deed.

 This arrangement is suitable when partners own equal shares of the house.
 (If the partners own unequal shares — 60/40 or 70/30, for example — you’ll want to be tenants in common.)

 The biggest benefit of joint tenancy is that neither owner can sell the house without the other’s permission.

 Also, if one joint tenant dies, the other automatically inherits that person’s share, even if the deceased left a will stating otherwise.
 This is known as “right of survivorship,” and some states even require that you add the phrase “with right of survivorship” to the agreement.

 If one partner decides to sell their share in the house, however, the joint tenancy ends, and the new shareholder and you become tenants in common.